 Homelessness and Substance Abuse among Children

-Hundreds of thousands of children live on the streets, and nearly a quarter of them are unaccompanied.
+Between 1.6 million and 2.5 million children live on the streets, and nearly a quarter of them are unaccompanied.
 Substance abuse factors into juvenile homelessness in a variety of ways and can be either the cause or effect of the situation.

 Factors that can lead to co-occurring homelessness and substance use among children include, but are by no means limited to:

 - Trauma and Abuse

 As with adults, children can either find themselves homeless because of substance use or abusing substances because of homelessness.
 In the case of the first scenario, toxic family environments or just basic strained relationships within an otherwise stable and loving home can lead to teens running away and finding themselves with no place to live.
 In the case of the second scenario, children can find themselves turning to substances as a means of fitting in, making money, and trying to appease whatever semblance of a family or social structure they manage to cultivate on the streets.
 Many children have been forced to act as couriers for higher-level street dealers in exchange for food or a place to stay, and end up using and becoming addicted to drugs.

 In a comprehensive report from the the National Health Care for the Homeless Council, Clinicians’ Network, it was revealed that estimates on the proportion of youth experiencing homelessness, who in turn use alcohol and/or drugs vary widely, ranging from 28% to 81%.
 Youth without homes who use substances are more likely to have co-occurring mental health disorders such as depression, anxiety, and conduct disorders, and to engage in high-risk behaviors, including risky sexual activities.
 Engaging with these children on a meaningful level to intervene and affect change can be especially difficult due to inherent fear and distrust of institutions who have failed them in the past and other factors.